How to Make an Omelet (Low-Carb Omelet with Mushrooms and Goat Cheese)

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-This Omelet with Mushrooms and Goat Cheese would make a good breakfast for any low-carb eating plan, including any phase of the South Beach Diet.
+Low-Carb Omelet with Mushrooms and Goat Cheese is delicious for a special breakfast and this would make a good breakfast for any low-carb eating plan or for any phase of the South Beach Diet.

 Find More Recipes Like This One: